 1. Visual Storytelling – It’s What All the Cool Kids Are Doing

 Facebook may still be the king of all social networks, but rival photo sharing websites and apps are quickly aiming to dethrone it.
-Instagram saw a growth of 23 percent over 2013, a surge which tripled almost every other social network.
-As the most popular social site among 16-24 year olds, Instagram estimates over 35 million selfies posted to their server.
+Currently 72% of teens from 13-17 are using Instagram.
+According to Statista, 35% of US teens rate Instagram as their favorite social network, second only to Snapchat.
+As one of the most popular social sites among 16-24 year olds, Instagram estimates over 35 million selfies posted to their server.
 Snapchat, the app that allows users to share “self-detonating” photos among their friends, also continues to rise in popularity with roughly 26 million users who’ve sent 400 million “snaps” amongst each other every day since its inception in 2011.
 They’re using the app and they like it, so why shouldn’t you use that to improve and promote your yearbook and produce something that students are genuinely interested in?

 2. It Provides an Insider Perspective You Won’t Find Otherwise